Udonis Haslem: 2003–08: All-Rookie honors and first championship

-2009–2013: Back-to-back championships
+2009–13: Back-to-back championships

 In July 2010, Haslem signed a five-year deal worth approximately $20 million to remain with the Heat.
-The contract paid him roughly $14 million less than he could have received if he accepted more lucrative offers from the Dallas Mavericks or Denver Nuggets.
-He continued on with a new-look Heat roster that included LeBron James and Chris Bosh teaming up with Dwyane Wade.
+The contract paid him roughly $14 million less than Haslem could have received if he accepted more lucrative offers from the Dallas Mavericks or Denver Nuggets.
+Haslem continued on with a new-look Heat roster that included LeBron James and Chris Bosh teaming up with Dwyane Wade.
 In November 2010, Haslem sustained a torn ligament in his foot, which sidelined him for the rest of the regular season.
-He returned to action in May 2011 during the playoffs.
-In June, the Heat were defeated in six games by the Dallas Mavericks in 2011 NBA Finals.
+Haslem returned to action in May 2011 during the playoffs.
+That June, the Heat were defeated in six games by the Mavericks during the 2011 NBA Finals.

-Haslem helped the Heat return to the NBA Finals in 2012.
-The team defeated the Oklahoma City Thunder in five games, with Haslem winning his second championship.
+Haslem helped the Heat return to the NBA Finals in 2012, where they defeated the Oklahoma City Thunder in five games with Haslem winning his second championship.

 In November 2012, Haslem passed Alonzo Mourning to become the franchise leader in total rebounds with 4,808, breaking Mourning's previous record of 4,807.
-Haslem also became the first undrafted player to lead a franchise in rebounding.
-In June 2013, Haslem won his third championship after the Heat defeated the San Antonio Spurs in seven games in the NBA Finals.
-After winning his third championship, Haslem revealed he had played through much of the second half of the 2012–13 season with a torn right meniscus.
+Haslem also became the first undrafted player to lead an NBA franchise in rebounding.
+In June 2013, Haslem won his third championship after the Heat defeated the San Antonio Spurs in seven games in the 2013 NBA Finals.
+After the NBA Finals, Haslem revealed that he had played through much of the second half of the 2012–13 season with a torn right meniscus.